 For instance, when we teach our Fearless Presentations ® class, we start each presenter with a fairly simplistic presentation to deliver in the beginning, and then we add more to it in future presentations.
 So every time the speaker is presenting, he/she is building on past successes to build confidence.
 It works every time.

-People sometime do have a tough time admitting fear to others, because they think it makes them look weak.
+People sometimes do have a tough time admitting fear to others, because they think it makes them look weak.
 As a result, they tend to avoid opportunities that could cause this fear to manifest itself.
-As a result, they will often pass up opportunities succeed.
+As a result, they will often pass up opportunities to succeed.

 Yes, fear not only comes from true "failures" but also "perceived failures."
 Once they occur, they will make self-confidence and self-esteem fall (at least a little).
 A perceived failure in one area can cause overall self-esteem to fall as well.
 For instance, when something traumatic like a physical attack or accident occurs to some people, they retreat and stop participating in other activities.